Numerical approximation of the first $p$-Laplace eigenpair: The first eigenpair

 \section{The first eigenpair}

 The first $p$-Laplace eigenvalue is given by

 where $R_p(u; \Omega)$ is the nonlinear Rayleigh quotient

-Minimizing the Rayleigh quotient gives rise to the Euler-Lagrange equation \eqref{eqn:pLapEval} \cite{grosjean}.
-The nonlinear term on the right-hand side of \eqref{eqn:pLapEval} arises naturally from minimizing the Rayleigh quotient, subject to a normalization constraint.
-The minimizer $u_p$ represents the first (or principal) eigenfunction of the $p$-Laplacian and is unique up to rescaling \cite{Barles1988}.
+Minimizing the Rayleigh quotient gives rise to the Euler-Lagrange equation~\eqref{eqn:pLapEval}~\cite{Grosjean2005}.
+The nonlinear term on the right-hand side of~\eqref{eqn:pLapEval} arises naturally from minimizing the Rayleigh quotient, subject to a normalization constraint.
+The minimizer $u_p$ represents the first (or principal) eigenfunction of the $p$-Laplacian and is unique up to rescaling~\cite{Barles1988}.

-The stability of the principal frequency $\lamp$ as $p$ varies is discussed by Lindqvist~\cite{Lindqvist1993}, where it is proven that
+The stability of the principal frequency $\lamp$ as $p$ varies is discussed by Lindqvist~\cite{Lindqvist1993qoutients}, where it is proven that

 when $1 < p < s < \infty$.
-The proof of this monotonicity property given in \cite{Lindqvist1993} extends directly to surfaces, with primary ingredients being a strategic choice of test function and application of the H\"older inequality.
-We confirm that our numerical approximations of the eigenvalues adhere to \eqref{eq:mono} -- see Figure~\ref{fig:ineq_check} in Section~\ref{sec:results}.
+Note that there is not a similar monotonicity inequality for just the principal eigenvalues themselves, and in particular $\lambda_p$ may increase or decrease with $p$ depending on the domain as evidenced by a rescaling relation discussed later in Section~\ref{subsec:largep}.
+The proof of this monotonicity property given in~\cite{Lindqvist1993qoutients} extends directly to surfaces, with primary ingredients being a strategic choice of test function and application of the H\"older inequality.
+We confirm that our numerical approximations of the eigenvalues adhere to~\eqref{eqn:mono} -- see Figure~\ref{fig:13_ineq_check} in Section~\ref{sec:results}.

 The first eigenfunction possesses several noteworthy properties.
-In particular, the first eigenfunction is simple and does not change sign (see \cite{LindqvistEig} for a proof in the Euclidean setting).
-Literature for the principal $p$-Laplace eigenpair on manifolds has largely focused on analytical properties and inequalities \cite{grosjean, KAWAI200333, eval_manifold}.
-Numerical works appear limited to specialized cases such as low $p$ values on the unit sphere \cite{sphereEval}.
+In particular, the first eigenfunction is simple and does not change sign (see~\cite{Lindqvist1993} for a proof in the Euclidean setting).
+Literature for the principal $p$-Laplace eigenpair on manifolds has largely focused on analytical properties and inequalities~\cite{Grosjean2005, KawaiNakauchi2003, Mao2014}.
+Numerical works appear limited to specialized cases such as low $p$ values on the unit sphere~\cite{ElSoufietal2012}.
 In the following subsection we elaborate on the limiting behavior of the principal eigenpair as $p \to \infty$.